tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/操作指南/网络规划_intl_en.md

 - **When planning VPC IP ranges, note that:**
  - If you need to create multiple VPCs that communicate with each other or with IDCs, make sure that the IP ranges of the VPCs do not overlap.
  - If your VPC needs to communicate with the classic network, the IP range of the VPC you create must be within `10.[0-47].0.0/16` (including subsets).
  - Once created, the CIDR blocks of VPCs and subnets cannot be modified.
 When either CIDR blocks are insufficient, you can [create auxiliary CIDR blocks](https://intl.cloud.tencent.com/document/product/215/31805).
-However, this feature is still in beta and increases operational complexity, we recommend that you carefully plan IP ranges when creating VPCs and subnets.

 #### Planning subnet IP ranges
 - **Subnet IP range**: you can use your VPC IP range or a part of it as the subnet IP range.
 For example, if the VPC IP range is 10.0.0.0/16, the subnet IP range can be between 10.0.0.0/16-10.0.255.255/28.